excellarateinc/voyage-api-java/readme_docs/SECURITY.md

+## Password Reset
+* Why did we go the approach we did.
+* References to OWASP and other security sources

 ## Tokens
 * Since we are using JWT, we don't have an easy way to revoke tokens other than the expiration date since we do not store these tokens in the database.
 * If someone somehow steals the token, they can impersonate that user completely.